getsentry/sentry-docs/docs/learn/sso.rst

 The GitHub integration will authenticate against all organizations, and once complete prompt you for the organization which you wish to restrict access by.

 Currently GitHub Enterprise is not supported.
+If your company needs support for GE, `let us know <mailto:support@getsentry.com>`_.